Swiss try Czechs, Belgian in major money laundering probe

 By Martin de Sa'Pinto and Jan Lopatka

-BELLINZONA, Switzerland/PRAGUE One of the biggest scandals dating back to central Europe's post-communist privatisation boom came to trial on Monday in a Swiss court, years after alleged money laundering that prompted the freezing of around half a billion euros (420 million pounds).
+BELLINZONA, Switzerland/PRAGUE, May 13 One of the biggest scandals dating back to central Europe's post-communist privatisation boom came to trial on Monday in a Swiss court, years after alleged money laundering that prompted the freezing of around half a billion euros.

 Swiss prosecutors say the six defendants - five Czechs and a Belgian - conspired to gain control of major Czech miner Mostecka Uhelna Spolecnost (MUS), now called Czech Coal, between 1997 and 2003.
 The defendants say they did nothing illegal.